Creating a Layered Techno Kick Drum

-Techno is famous for its huge and ground shaking kick drums with powerful low-end frequencies.
-Producers are usually dedicating lots of their attention to creating solid kick drums because, in most cases, one kick drum sample is not enough to achieve the desired sound.
-In the next tutorial, we’ll show you how to create a Techno kick drum by using layers
+Techno is famous for its huge and ground-shaking kick drums with powerful low-end frequencies.
+Producers usually dedicate much of their attention to creating solid kick drums because, in most cases, one kick drum sample is not enough to achieve the desired sound.
+In the following tutorial, we'll show you how to create a Techno kick drum using layers.

 Mid-Range Kick Drum

-Lat us start by choosing a mid-range kick drum sound that will be the body of our final kick drum.
-The sound you can hear as an example is adequate for this since it possesses a well-balanced body in the low-mid frequency range as well as some frequency content that is spanning up to high frequencies.
-Generally, it could be labeled as the kick drum that was used frequently in the Electro-Pop music of the 1980s.
+LaLets start by choosing a mid-range kick drum sound that will be the body of our final kick drum.
+The sound you can hear as an example is adequate for this since it possesses a well-balanced body in the low-mid frequency range and some frequency content that spans up to high frequencies.
+Generally, it could be labeled as the kick drum used frequently in the Electro-Pop music of the 1980s.

 ~Mid and Low range kick drum - unprocessed

-To fix that, I’ll open the amp section of the KICK 2 plugin which contains classic envelope parameters.
+To fix that, I'll open the amp section of the KICK 2 plugin, which contains classic envelope parameters.
 Then, I will reduce the attack as well as shorten the release.
-Processed like this, we can hear that our two layers already sounds better.
+Processed like this, we can hear that our two layers already sound better.

 Mid-High Range Kick Drum